Leadmanagement-create/leadmanagement/leadmanagement1.0/Readme.md

 # Lead Management Project

 Welcome to the Lead Management Project!
-This project aims to provide a comprehensive solution for managing leads and streamlining the lead management process.
+This project aims to provide a comprehensive solution for managing leads and streamlining the lead management process. https://sqliteonline.com/ can be used for someone with SQL background to run the sql queries on top of the db>leadmanagemet.sql file
+Or DBeaver can be a good SQL Administration tool for database side of the project.
 ## Features

 - Lead capture: Easily capture leads from various sources and channels.